kdrodriguez/kdrodriguez/README.md

 ### Hi there.
 Welcome to my list of repos 👋

+### 🌱 I’m currently learning but I really want to help you in your ideas...!!

 <!--
 **kdrodriguez/kdrodriguez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.